Jeff Jarrett: NWA World Heavyweight Champion (2002–2006)

-Jarrett won his fourth NWA World Heavyweight Championship on September 15, 2005, defeating Raven at a Border City Wrestling (BCW) event.
-He lost the title to Rhino at Bound for Glory on October 23, but regained it on the November 3 episode of Impact!.
-Jarrett's reign lasted until Against All Odds on February 12, 2006, when he was defeated by Christian Cage.
+Jarrett captured the title for a fourth time on September 15, 2005, defeating Raven at a Border City Wrestling (BCW) event.
+He lost the championship to Rhino at Bound for Glory on October 23, but regained it on the November 3 episode of Impact!, beginning his fifth reign.
+That title run ended at Against All Odds on February 12, 2006, when he was defeated by Christian Cage.